in2workspace/in2-guides/desmos-tech-doc/desmos-technical-document.md

-If the Access Node is available, and the Participant has the permissions, it sends a 202 Accepted response with a payload containing their entity IDs list.
+If the Access Node is available, and the Participant has the permissions, it sends a 202 Accepted response with a payload containing their minimum viable entities for data negotiation list.

-SyncDiscoveryResponse:
+This is a non-normative example of a `DiscoverySyncResponse`:

 ```plaintext
 HTTP/1.1 202 ACCEPTED